 "The graphic quality of this rug makes a modern statement without being too busy or overwhelming.
 Though mostly neutral in hue, it has bands of color that elevate it from basic into fun and playful territory.
 I've used it in the office of a young female executive to counterbalance bright artwork and accessories, but it would be adorable in a playroom or as an anchor between two twin beds in a children's bedroom." — Lindsay Pennington

->"The amount of times I've been asked for a recommendation of good, inexpensive, and not-cheap-looking white curtains is staggering.
+"The number of times I've been asked for a recommendation of good, inexpensive, and not-cheap-looking white curtains is staggering.
 These Aina curtains from IKEA are always my top suggestion.
-They are are a soft linen, and at $60 for a pair, you cannot beat the price.
-I love that they come extra long, too, which allows you to hang them almost at ceiling height and give your room the designer look without paying top dollar for custom linen curtains." — Brady Tolbert
+They are soft linen, and at $60 for a pair, you cannot beat the price.
+I love that they come extra long, too, which allows you to hang them almost at ceiling height and give your room the designer look without paying top dollar for custom linen curtains." — Brady Tolbert, Creative Director, Bobby Berk

 "I have used these floating shelves countless times.
 I love how they have this ability to look chic and expensive yet also blend into the wall.
 I use them to fill a space out properly.
 Here we used a minimalistic bracket for reinforcement and loaded them up with books.
 They look custom-made." — Tali Roth